mc-lep/ugtk/README.md

 ### Collections

-    - Bag : A List with fast removing but no consistency indexing
-    - Grid2 : A generic 2d array
+    - SpriteAtlas : A collection of sprites which can be retreived by name
-    - NamedBag : A dictionary with a string key associated to a generic value

 ### Types

-    - Size : A struct to represent a size with width and height
+    - Sprite : A struct to represent a sprite

+### Extensions

+    - BatcherExtensions : Enrich the batcher with methods to draw sprites